-The truth is, people with mental illness can function well in workplaces and lead productive lives.
+The truth is, that people with mental illness can function well in workplaces and lead productive lives.
 They enjoy the company of their colleagues and don’t display higher rates of absenteeism when compared to people with chronic physical conditions.
 In fact, with one in five Aussies reported to have a mental illness, chances are many of your work colleagues have a mental disorder.
-You haven’t noticed because it doesn’t impact on their social skills or work.
+You haven’t noticed because it doesn’t impact their social skills or work.

 According to the Canadian Mental Health Association, when people experience chronic mental illnesses, they learn how to manage their symptoms so they can complete their goals like working, volunteering and contributing to their community.
-Additionally, studies have shown that people with mental illness have average or above average intelligence.
+Additionally, studies have shown that people with mental illness have average or above-average intelligence.
 So mental illness does not affect their competency or ability to do the job.

 Myth #4: People with mental illness are violent & dangerous

 The media, movies and television shows sensationalise the behaviour of mentally ill patients, particularly those with very extreme, chronic diagnoses.
 This highly stigmatised portrayal has fuelled the myth that people with mental illness are violent and dangerous.
-This misconception means that people with all forms of mental illness – be it depression, autism or addictions to name a few – are branded negatively.
+This misconception means that people with all forms of mental illness – be it depression, autism, or addictions to name a few – are branded negatively.